diy/wizardry/README.md

 ### Task file

-A task file in wizardry is a .json file that defines each of the commands to be ran on an image.
-They are ran in the order listed.
+A task file in wizardry is a .json file that defines each of the commands to be run on an image.
+They are run in the order listed.
 It also provides configuration, such as the amount of processes to run, the output directory, and which library to use.

 #### Example task file
 ```json